0xskar/0xskar.github.io/_posts/2023-01-20-LAMP-Stack-Setup.md

 ```
 {: file="/etc/php/8.1/fpm/pool.d/wordpress.conf" }

 Upon doing all of this we can restart all of the services and visit the `info.php`.
+Should see at the top the server API is using FPM/FastCGI.

 ![lamp php-fpm setup](/assets/lamp-stack-php-fpm02.png)

+We can do this again lets say for a joomla user and install a joomla website for them.

+I've done this on one server with a wordpress at home.osk and a joomla site at joomla.home.osk, also another wordpress site at home2.osk on another nginx server.
+Going to setup mysql replication now.